ndiego/block-visibility/readme.txt

 **Added**

-* Screen Size controls allow you to show or hide blocks based on the width of the screen (breakpoints).
+* **Screen Size** controls allow you to show or hide blocks based on the width of the screen (breakpoints).
+* Added universal function for retrieving plugin settings.

 **Changed**